 Is There a Solution?

-If you are a consumer or business and feel that either a teen, employer, or some other person is misusing or abusing the vehicular assets than the best solution would be to invest in a passive vehicle tracking system.
+If you are a consumer or business and feel that either a teen, employer, or some other person is misusing or abusing the vehicular assets then the best solution would be to invest in a passive vehicle tracking system.
 Passive tracking systems are the most cost-effective available on the market, selling for around $200 and being GPS trackers with no monthly service fees.
-The application of a dummy surveillance device may work temporarily in some circumstances, but with no way of reviewing the driving data they are not a real solution.
+The application of a dummy surveillance device may work temporarily in some circumstances, but with no way of reviewing the driving data, they are not a real solution.

 The only real solution to uncovering the unknown driving habits of a person is an investment in a functioning and reliable vehicle tracking system.